In Short

 What if the Other Party Refuses to Sign an NDA?

 Some companies, advisers or investors refuse to sign NDAs as a matter of course.
-In this scenario, it may be worth considering offering them a ‘mutual’ non-disclosure agreement.
-This document will confirm that your company will keep their information confidential and within set limits, and they will do the same for your business.
+In this scenario, it may be worth considering offering them a mutual non-disclosure agreement.
+This document will confirm that your company will keep their information confidential and within set limits, and it will do the same for your business.
 Additionally, offering mutual non-disclosure agreements can sometimes build trust between the parties and make NDAs appear less aggressive and more balanced.

 Example